 Kellogg Brown & Root (www.kbrjobs.com)

-Join the team planning the first robotic polar Lunar surface exploration!
-This position is for a full-time robotics simulation engineer to develop software for the NASA VIPER Lunar Rover: https://www.nasa.gov/feature/new-viper-lunar-rover-to-map-water-ice-on-the-moon
+This position is for a full-time robotics mechanical engineer to develop hardware for the ARMADAS project:

 Required Education, Experience, & Skills:

 KBR is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, disability, sex, sexual orientation, gender identity or expression, age, national origin, veteran status, genetic information, union status and/or beliefs, or any other characteristic protected by federal, state, or local law.

 KBR is a global provider of differentiated professional services and solutions across the asset and program life cycle within the government services and technology sectors.
 KBR employs approximately 28,000 people worldwide with customers in more than 80 countries and operations in 40 countries. ?

 KBR is proud to work with customers across the globe to provide technology, value-added services, and long- term operations and maintenance services to ensure consistent delivery with predictable results.
 At KBR, We Deliver.